Patio process: Basic elements of the patio process

 Before being taken to the ingenio (amalgamation refinery), excess material would be broken off of the silver ore.
 At the refiner, it was ground to a fine sand (harina) by an arrastra or stamp mill, which consisted of a rotating shaft fitted with heavy iron stamps that crushed the ore against a mortar block.
 The harina was then placed in heaps of 2,000 lbs or more, to which was added salt, water, magistral (essentially an impure form of copper sulfate, CuSO_{4}), and mercury.
-This was then mixed by bare-legged Indian laborers or by horses or mules and spread in a 1-to-2-foot-thick (0.30 to 0.61 m) layer in a patio (a shallow-walled, open enclosure).
+This was then mixed by bare-legged Indian laborers or by horses or mules and spread in a 1 to 2 foot layer in a patio (a shallow-walled, open enclosure).

 After six to eight weeks of mixing and soaking in the sun, a complex reaction converted the silver to native metal, which formed an amalgam with the mercury.
 The mixture was then washed and strained through a canvas bag before being placed into a hooded oven.
 Heating this amalgam vaporized the mercury, leaving the silver.
 The mercury vapor would then condense on the cooled hood, where it could be collected and reused.
 The amount of salt and copper sulfate varied from one-quarter to ten pounds of one or the other, or both, per ton of ore treated.
 The decision of how much of each ingredient to add, how much mixing was needed, and when to halt the process depended on the skill of an azoguero (English: quicksilver man).
 The loss of mercury in amalgamation processes is generally one to two times the weight of silver recovered.